Planning Radar Network Coverage over Terrain

 Vary the Number of Pulses to Integrate

-The analysis above optimized radar transmitter power and site locations based on a system that integrates 10 pulses.
+The previous analysis optimized radar transmitter power and site locations based on a system that integrates 10 pulses.
 Now investigate the impact on radar coverage for different modes of operation of the system, where the number of pulses to integrate is varied.
 Compute the SNR thresholds required to detect a target for varying number of pulses.

 % Calculate SNR thresholds corresponding to different number of pulses numpulses = 1:10; snrthresholds = zeros(1,numel(numpulses)); for k = 1:numel(numpulses) snrthresholds(k) = albersheim(pd, pfa, numpulses(k)); end % Plot SNR thresholds vs number of pulses to integrate plot(numpulses,snrthresholds,'-*') title("SNR at Radar Receiver Required for Detection") xlabel("Number of pulses to integrate") ylabel("SNR (dB)") grid on;

-Show radar coverage map for SNR thresholds corresponding to a few different numbers of pulses to integrate.
+Show the radar coverage map for SNR thresholds corresponding to a few different numbers of pulses to integrate.
 Increasing the number of pulses to integrate decreases the required SNR and therefore produces a larger coverage region.

 % Show best sites viewer.Name = "Radar Coverage for Multiple SNR Thresholds"; show(rdrtxs(bestsitenums)) colors = jet(4); colors(4,:) = [0 1 0]; contour(rdrData, ...
 "Levels",snrthresholds([1 2 5 10]), ...
 "Colors",colors, ...
 "LegendTitle",legendTitle)